lwbuchanan/Physics2D/Readme.md

 - <https://code.tutsplus.com/how-to-create-a-custom-2d-physics-engine-the-basics-and-impulse-resolution--gamedev-6331t>
 - <https://www.chrishecker.com/Rigid_Body_Dynamics>

 This guy's explanations are extreamly helpful.
-A lot of my code was initally translated from the c# in the videos, but I've been working on trying to optomize and refactor it using my own understanding.
+A lot of my code was initally based on the c# in the videos.
 If you are interested in building an engine yourself, I'd highly recommend you start by following along with his videos.
 - <https://www.youtube.com/watch?v=emfGoBgE020&list=PLSlpr6o9vURwq3oxVZSimY8iC-cdd3kIs&index=4>

 ### Learning Milestones